Chief Development Officer

 Expertise in Development & Fundraising

-The CDO will be a results-driven and experienced leader in the field of development with a proven track record of success, including contributing to successful comprehensive campaigns.
-This seasoned CDO will have broad and deep knowledge of philanthropy with a history of successfully securing major gifts and evidence of exceptional cultivation and stewardship.
-With an external-facing orientation toward audiences beyond the West End House, the CDO will grow and enhance the organization’s pipeline to support donor prospecting, cultivation, solicitation, stewardship and relationship management.
+The CDO will be an experienced development leader with a demonstrated track record of success, including contributing to comprehensive campaigns.
+This individual will bring broad and deep knowledge of philanthropy, with proven success securing major gifts and leading strong cultivation and stewardship strategies.
+The CDO will expand and strengthen the organization’s fundraising pipeline, overseeing donor prospecting, cultivation, solicitation, stewardship, and long-term relationship management.
+Through exceptional written, verbal, and presentation skills, this leader will serve as a trusted partner to internal and external constituents.

 Relationship Builder & Ambassador

-Exceptional communication skills with an ability to build relationships with a diverse set of constituents, including high net worth individuals and major corporations
+• Exceptional communication skills with an ability to build relationships with a broad set of constituents, including high net worth individuals and major corporations

-Volunteer management and Board management experience is a strong plus • Willingness to travel.
+• Volunteer management and Board management experience is a strong plus

 Salary Range and Employee Benefits